hashicorp/terraform-provider-google/website/docs/r/pubsub_subscription.html.markdown

 * `drop_unknown_fields` -
   (Optional)
-  When true and useTopicSchema is true, any fields that are a part of the topic schema that are not part of the BigQuery table schema are dropped when writing to BigQuery.
+  When true and use_topic_schema or use_table_schema is true, any fields that are a part of the topic schema or message schema that are not part of the BigQuery table schema are dropped when writing to BigQuery.
 Otherwise, the schemas must be kept in sync and any messages with extra fields are not written and remain in the subscription's backlog.

 <a name="nested_cloud_storage_config"></a>The `cloud_storage_config` block supports: